-- Create a hostile working and learning environment by disturbing the class; this could be by slamming books, muttering under their breath, yelling, or otherwise demonstrating abusive behavior, like raising their voices, calling me or their classmates derogatory names, making threats, etc. - Use obscenity, crudeness, or rudeness when addressing me or their classmates. - Take pictures of example papers, quiz answers, or test answers.
+- Create a hostile working and learning environment; this could be by slamming books, muttering under their breath, yelling, being combative, or otherwise demonstrating abusive behavior. - Use obscenity, crudeness, or rudeness when addressing me or their classmates. - Take pictures of example papers, quiz answers, or test answers. - Plagiarize, have someone else write the paper, or use artificial intelligence when writing papers.

-Hoods, Ear Buds, and Earphones may not be worn in class.
+Hoods, Earphones, and Earbuds may not be worn in class.